Vashti Harrison

 Vashti Harrison (born 1988) is an American writer, illustrator and filmmaker based in Brooklyn, New York.
+Her book, Big, received the 2024 Randolph Caldecott Medal.
 She was born in Virginia and her films and other artworks are rooted in Caribbean heritage and folklore.

 Early life

 Harrison was born in 1988 to an African American father and an Indian mother, who is from Trinidad and Tobago.
-She was in TAG (Talented and Gifted) and was described as "quiet and polite student" by her TAG teacher Ms Corson.
+She was in TAG (Talented and Gifted) and was described as a "quiet and polite student" by her TAG teacher Ms. Corson.
 She went to Nandua Middle in ACPS.
 She earned her BA in 2010 from the University of Virginia as a double major in Media Studies and Studio Art with concentrations in Film and Cinematography.
+She held the Aunspaugh 5th Year Fellowship in the McIntire Department of Art in 2010.
 She then went on to receive an MFA in Film and Video from California Institute of Arts in 2014, where she attended Disney and DreamWorks Animation classes.
-She held the Aunspaugh 5th Year Fellowship in the McIntire Department of Art in 2010.